sewardlee337/finreportr/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Per CRAN Repository Policy, reduced the runtime of "checking examples" to only a few seconds.

+* Included URL to EDGAR homepage in DESCRIPTION.